 Whale Watching - Glacier Carved Gorge - Europe's Most Powerful Waterfall

 Drive north to the fishing port of Husavik, where you might stop to enjoy a whale watching boat tour.
 Head around Tjornes peninsula on the edge of the Arctic Circle.
 Visit Asbyrgi, a magnificent horseshoe-shaped canyon, and Jokulsargljufur National Park.
 Proceed to the mighty Dettifoss Waterfall, the most powerful ones in Europe.
 Then head across the vast highland plateau to Egilsstadir in the east.
-Overnight in East Iceland. *It is not possible to visit Dettifoss in October and April, as the roads to the waterfall are not safe for winter travel.
+Overnight in East Iceland.

 Narrow Fjords - Steep Mountains - Picturesque Coastline